hashicorp/terraform-cdk/website/docs/cdktf/concepts/data-sources.html.md

 ## When to Use Data Sources

-Data Sources are useful to reference data which is not known at synth time.
-If the data is rather static and known ahead of synth, it's recommended to create static references in your programming language of choice.
-[Terraform Variables] is another way to parameterize a CDK for Terraform application.
-That's particularily useful in scenarios where the cdktf ouput is treated as a deployable artifact and needs to be paramterized.
+Use data sources when you need to reference dynamic data that is not known until after Terraform applies a configuration.
+For example, instance IDs that cloud providers assign on creation.

+When data is static or you know the values before [synthesizing your code](/cdktf/cli-reference/commands.html#synth), we recommend creating static references in your preferred programming language or using [Terraform variables](./variables-and-outputs.html).

 ## Define Data Sources

-Similar to Resources, Data Sources are part of a Terraform provider.
-Find more details about using [providers here](docs/working-with-cdk-for-terraform/using-providers.md).
+Data Sources are part of a [Terraform provider](./providers-and-resources.html).
 All classes representing Data Sources are prefixed with `Data`.

 In the TypeScript example below, a Terraform data source fetches the AWS region `DataAwsRegion` from the AWS provider.